OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/validate_the_minione_environment.md

 ---
 title: "Validate the miniONE Environment"
 date: "2025-02-17"
-description:
+description: "Explore the resources automatically installed with **miniONE**, and download and install appliances from the **OpenNebula Marketplace**"
 categories: [Learning, Evaluation, Introduction, Deployment]
 pageintoc: "24"
 tags: ['Quick Start', 'Edge Cluster']
 weight: "4"
 ---

+A previous tutorial in this section details how to [deploy OpenNebula on-premises]({{% relref "deploy_opennebula_onprem_with_minione" %}}) with [miniONE](https://github.com/OpenNebula/minione), the simple-to-use installation and deployment tool.
+This page provides:

-This page provides an overview of the resources created in OpenNebula when deploying with [miniONE](https://github.com/OpenNebula/minione), as well as an example of installing virtual machines from the [OpenNebula Marketplace](https://marketplace.opennebula.io/) on the installed resources.
+- An overview of the resources automatically created during that installation
+- An example of what you can do with this type of installation -- in this case, installing a virtual machine from the [OpenNebula Marketplace](https://marketplace.opennebula.io/)

-When you install using miniONE with no options, the following resources are created:
+## Installed Resources

+The installation described in [Deploy OpenNebula On-premises with miniONE]({{% relref "deploy_opennebula_onprem_with_minione" %}}) automatically installs and configures the following resources:

 - A KVM Host on the local machine
-- Virtualization Cluster
+- A virtualization Cluster to which the Host belongs to
-- Datastores
+- Datastores for storing files and Virtual Machine images
-- Virtual Network
+- A virtual network for the Virtual Machines

-All resources in the Edge Cluster are created from templates.
-Templates contain all of the information for the physical features of resources.

 Below you will find brief descriptions for these resources, with examples of their visual representation in the Sunstone UI and links to complete references for each resource.

-## Hosts
+### Hosts

 A Host is any entity that is capable of running a VM or a container.
 Besides running them, it retrieves all monitoring information.
 A Host has two important attributes: